Expats

 Tika, I am happy for you that your life is turning out as you hoped that it would.

-15. Tika Says:
+15. Tika says:

 What I am saying is why not value local employees with the same pay packet as bule because they are just as intelligent as bules.
 And local education is still as good as anywhere else.
 As for my story is just one little example.
 Doesn’t matter where you gain your education, if you’re good with what you do, that’s all that matters.
 Sorry, I don’t mean to offend anybody, bule or local if is useless and do not worth hire and they should be fired,I hope this is ok.

-16. timdog Says:
+16. timdog says:

 Tika - why not value local employees with the same pay packet?
 Absolutely, would be nice, especially seeing as many local language teachers are experienced professionals with relevent degrees who take the job seriously, and some “native speakers” are incapable alcoholic reprobates with absolutely no skills for the job…